joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 ## Summary <hr>

-Well done!
-You now have a solid understanding of Python functions, the fundamental units of code organization.
-Functions allow you to decompose intricate tasks into more manageable components.
-You've gained proficiency in creating, invoking, and passing data to functions, a crucial skill for crafting well-structured and reusable code.
-As you progress in your Python journey, the next step involves exploring [Python File Handling](/workspace/python/file-handling) to engage with external data seamlessly.
+Great job!
+You've successfully grasped the essentials of Python functions, the building blocks of code organization.
+Functions allow you to break down complex tasks into more manageable units.
+Through this tutorial, you've acquired the skills to create, call, and pass data to functions, a key capability for developing structured and reusable code.

+As you continue your exploration of Python, the next logical step is to dive into [Python Modules and Packages](/workspace/python/python-modules).
+This will enable you to organize and manage your code on a larger scale, fostering modular and collaborative development practices.